architdate/PKHeX-Auto-Legality-Mod/README.md

 ## [OPTIONAL] Custom TID, SID, OT settings.

 - Create a new text file called `trainerdata.txt` in the same directory as `PKHeX.exe`
-- Inside the directory paste your TID, SID and OT based on the sample given below.
+- Inside the directory paste your TID, SID ,OT, Gender, Country, SubRegion and 3DSRegion based on the sample given below.
 - Note: Follow the format of the sample given below.
 DO NOT change the format.
 Just edit the values.
 - The `trainerdata.txt` format should be as follows:
 ```